Plancherel formula for $\mathrm{GL}_n(F)\backslash \mathrm{GL}_n(E)$ and applications to the Ichino-Ikeda and formal degree conjectures for unitary groups: Introduction

 Here, $\psi$ is a non-trivial additive character of $E$ {\em trivial} on $F$, $\psi_n$ the corresponding generic character of the standard maximal unipotent subgroup $N_n(E)$ of $\GL_n(E)$, $\cB(\pi,\psi_n)$ is a suitable orthonormal basis of the Whittaker model $\cW(\pi,\psi_n)$ for the natural scalar product on the associated Kirillov model (i.e. $L^2$-scalar product on $N_n(E)\backslash P_n(E)$ where $P_n$ is the mirabolic subgroup of $\GL_n$) and $\beta$ is the linear form given by

-We equip $\Temp(U(n))/\stab$ with a natural and canonical measure $d\sigma$ which is locally given by a Haar measure on certain groups of {\em unramified characters} (see Section \ref{Section spectral measures}).
-Using a nontrivial additive character $\psi'$ of $F$, we can also define normalized Haar measures on $\GL_n(E)$ and $\GL_n(F)$ (see Section \ref{Section measures}) hence an invariant measure on $Y_n$.
+Using a nontrivial additive character $\psi'$ of $F$, we can define normalized Haar measures on $\GL_n(E)$ and $\GL_n(F)$ (see Section \ref{Section measures}) hence an invariant measure on $Y_n$.
 To $\sigma\in \Temp(U(n))/\stab$ we associate its adjoint $\gamma$-factor $\gamma(s,\sigma,\Ad,\psi')$ as well as a certain finite group $S_\sigma$ which is just the centralizer of its Langlands parameter when $\sigma$ is a discrete series (for the general case cf.\ \ref{Section Groups of centralizers}).
 Then, the explicit Plancherel formula we prove for $Y_n$ reads as follows (cf.\ Theorem \ref{theo Plancherel}).

-\begin{theointro} For every $\sigma\in \Temp(U(n))/\stab$, the hermitian form $(.,.)_{Y_n,BC_n(\sigma)}$ factorizes through the natural projection $\cS(\GL_n(E))\to \cS(Y_n)$.
+\begin{theointro} For every $\sigma\in \Temp(U(n))/\stab$, the Hermitian form $(.,.)_{Y_n,BC_n(\sigma)}$ factorizes through the natural projection $\cS(\GL_n(E))\to \cS(Y_n)$.
 Moreover, assuming that all Haar measures have been normalized using the additive character $\psi'$, for every functions $\varphi_1,\varphi_2\in \cS(Y_n)$ we have

 where the left-hand side denotes the $L^2$-inner product on $Y_n$, the right-hand side is absolutely convergent and we have set

 $n_\sigma$ being the order of the zero of $\gamma(s,\sigma,\Ad,\psi')$ at $s=0$. \end{theointro}